FrancescoPinto02/heliot/heliot_cdss/README.md

 ### Datasets
 In the main folder (`heliot_cdss`) there are the following datasets:
 1. patients_synthetic.xslx, the synthetic dataset used for the expertiments
+2. real_data_prescriptions.xlsx, the real-world dataset used for the experiments

+### Results
+In the result folder there are the experimental results, as follows:
+1. `gemma` contains the Gemma3 results
-2. results_full_synth.xslx, the results produced by the Heliot CDSS analyzing the synthetic dataset
+2. `gpt-4o` contains the GPT-4o results
+3. `sonnet-4` contains the Claude Sonnet 4.0 results
+4. `Usability questionnaire (Answers).csv` contains the answers for the usability study